“Few individuals significantly alter the course of history.

 (Harry S Truman, US President)

-He advised, “ if ever you make a promise, think a hundred times, but once you make a promise, honor your promise.“
+“ If ever you make a promise, think a hundred times, but once you make a promise, honor your promise.“

 “Jinnah is Incorruptible and Brave“